pieteradejong/python-baseapp/README.md

 ### Code Quality & Linting

-This project enforces strict code quality standards with automated tooling for fast feedback and consistent code style.
+This project enforces essential code quality standards with a focus on **development velocity** and fast feedback loops.

 #### Quick Commands